-Other reports from the World Economic Forum (WEF) indicated that young people under age 34 experience a moderate to high level of pandemic distress when compared to older individuals.
-The WEF further reported that 18-34 year olds are the most likely to report job loss and reduced income — which perhaps explains the higher rates of pandemic stress among this age group.
+Other reports from the World Economic Forum (WEF) indicated that people under age 34 experience moderate to high levels of pandemic distress compared to older individuals.
+The WEF further reported that 18-34 year olds are the most likely to report job loss and reduced income.
+That may explain the higher rates of pandemic stress among this age group.

-The report also explained that individuals with high-related pandemic stress are 40 times more likely to have significant levels of anxiety and are 20 times more likely to experience symptoms of depression.
+The report also explained that individuals with high pandemic-related stress are 40 times more likely to have significant levels of anxiety.
+They are also 20 times more likely to experience symptoms of depression.
 However, as the COVID-19 health crisis continues, these rates could rise.
 The WEF explained that “younger adults and people of racial and ethnic minorities have carried higher psychological burdens from the pandemic so far, and we have yet to see the long-term effects that could transpire as a result.”

 Across the Atlantic, the U.K. is experiencing the virus’ second wave.
-With experts suggesting that the U.K. could face 50,000 cases a day, the U.K. will have to prepare for more restrictions.
+Experts suggest the U.K. could face 50,000 cases a day.
+Therefore the U.K. will have to prepare for more restrictions.
 But, experts worry that the amount of people with mental health conditions will also increase along with the infection rates.

 Reports from a U.K.-based mental health organization, Mental Health Foundation, indicated that as of August 2020, 45% of the U.K. population felt anxious or worried within the past two weeks.
 Also, one-in-five people reported feeling lonely and afraid in the previous two weeks.

-The center also reported that health and frontline workers are at greater risk of developing mental health problems due to pandemic.
+The Center for Mental Health warned that the pandemic–induced economic crisis and high unemployment rates could pose even more risk, and increase suicide rates.
+They also reported that health and frontline workers are at greater risk of developing pandemic-related mental health problems.
 And it is estimated that 20% of COVID-19 survivors who received intensive care will experience PTSD.